PUEOCollaboration/pueo_star_tracker/docs/install.md

 #### 2. PUEO Server Startup Service (systemd user service)

-Absolutely — we can separate it cleanly into **two parts**:

 1. **Create logs directory**
 2. **Create and enable the systemd user service**

-No `echo` or embedded heredoc output inside the script.
-You can include the instructions in `install.md` with clear steps.
-Here’s a clean version:

----

 **Step 1: Ensure PUEO Logs Directory Exists**